Phasael: Revolt of Antigonus and Phasael's downfall

 Meanwhile, Antigonus the Hasmonean endeavored to seize the Jewish throne; and in Jerusalem there were frequent conflicts between his retainers and those of the two brothers, which were especially perilous on the Jewish Feast of Shavuot.
-Phasael defended the walls, and Herod the palace, thus routing their antagonists, whereupon Antigonus invoked the aid of the Parthian Empire.
+Phasael defended the walls, and Herod the palace, thus routing their antagonists, whereupon Antigonus invoked the aid of the Parthian Empire during the Pompeian–Parthian invasion of 40 BC.
 In spite of Herod's warning, Phasael allowed himself to be lured with Hyrcanus to the camp of the Parthian leader Barzapharnes under the pretext of peace talks.
 Both Hyrcanus and Phasael were imprisoned.
-They were then handed over to Antigonus, who caused Hyrcanus to be mutilated, a disgrace which Phasael escaped by dashing out his own brains, having the satisfaction of knowing before he died that his brother Herod had escaped from Jerusalem and was safe.
+They were then handed over to Antigonus, who mutilated Hyrcanus, a disgrace which Phasael escaped by bashing out his own brains.
+He had the satisfaction of knowing that before he died, his brother Herod had escaped from Jerusalem and was safe.

 Legacy

 Josephus speaks of Phasael as a brave and noble man.
 His son, who likewise bore the name Phasael, and seems to have been posthumous, married Herod's daughter Salampsio, by whom he had five children.
 The son of Herod by his concubine, Pallas, was called Phasael by Herod, who likewise honored his brother's memory by naming a city northeast of Jericho "Phasaelis," and a tower of his palace at Jerusalem "Phasaelus."